vuejs/v2.vuejs.org/src/v2/cookbook/electron-vue-cookbook.md

 $ vue init simulatedgreg/electron-vue timer
 ```

 **Please read this whole paragraph before proceeding.** During the set up process, you'll be asked a series of questions to help you set up.
 When asked which Vue plugins to install; please choose `vue-electron` (we won't need the other options).
 You'll also be asked which build tool you would like to use; please choose `electron-builder`.
-We won't need anything else so if you're asked about ESLint or testing, you can say no to those (but you may want to use them in future projects).
+We won't need anything else so if you're asked about Sass, ESLint or testing, you can say no to those (but you may want to use them in future projects).

 The `vue-electron` plugin makes Electron's APIs available for use within our Vue components.
 We'll use `electron-builder` to package our application into executables for Windows, Mac, and Linux.